 No matter how much time you spend in the gym or yoga studio, if you're an office dweller, chances are you log way more hours at a desk.
 And when you're not at work, you're probably hunched over your phone.
 It may be stating the obvious, but sitting for eight-plus hours a day or staring down at a mobile screen isn't how your body was designed to function — and forcing it into this these positions can compromise your overall health.

-Luckily, there's a fix: Doing a quick set of simple stretches at your desk each day can help offset the ill effects of all that sedentary time.
+Luckily, there's a fix: Doing a quick set of simple desk stretches each day can not only help improve posture but offset the ill effects of all that sedentary time.

 1. Seated Spinal Rotation

 - Move toward the front of your chair and lean forward.
 Place palms together between legs with arms fully extended.

 - Reach one hand up and rotate to the side.
 Work with your breath and exhale while rotating, then inhale on the way back to center.
 Switch sides.

 - Place arms behind the head with fingers interlocked.